Doosan Babcock

-Altrad Babcock Ltd (formerly Doosan Babcock Ltd.) is part of Altrad.

-It is a power sector OEM, construction, upgrade, and after-market services company that offers specialist services and technologies to the fossil-fired power generation, nuclear power generation, and oil, gas, and petrochemical industries.
+Altrad Babcock Ltd (formerly Doosan Babcock Ltd.) is a power sector original equipment manufacturer (OEM), construction, upgrade, and after-market services company that offers specialist services and technologies to the fossil-fired power generation, nuclear power generation, and oil, gas, and petrochemical industries.
 AB's main headquarters are in Crawley, England.
 European headquarters are in Renfrew, Scotland.
 The company has manufacturing facilities in the UK, Germany, India, Vietnam and South Korea, and 17 offices around the world.

 The company began as Babcock & Wilcox Ltd founded in 1891 by the American Babcock & Wilcox company.
 The boiler manufacturing and energy services division of Babcock International were later sold off to Mitsui Engineering & Shipbuilding of Japan.
 After acquiring it from Mitsui in 2006, Doosan Heavy Industries & Construction sold the company to Altrad in 2022.

 After the purchase by Altrad was completed in September 2022, DB was renamed Altrad Babcock.

 Company products and services

 Thermal

 Doosan Babcock provides a range of through-life services to the thermal power industry, including project design and construction, plant maintenance, asset integrity, shutdown/turnaround management, plant life extension and upgrades.

 The company provides OEM boilers to power plants burning traditional and renewable fuels, plus a range of firing technologies, subcritical or supercritical systems and unit sizes from 100MW to 660MW and above.
 It has a license agreement with Harbin Boiler, the largest boiler maker in China.
 Doosan Babcock is the developer of the thermal OxyCoalTM oxy-fuel boiler, used at the Vattenfall Oxyfuel pilot plant in Schwarze Pumpe in Germany.
 Oxy-fuel boilers use pure oxygen rather than air as the primary oxidant to reduce fuel consumption and emissions.

-The company is active in the carbon capture and storage sector and was responsible for designing, building and commissioning the UK’s largest carbon capture pilot plant in Ferrybridge, West Yorkshire, which began operations in November 2011.
-The project, which uses the company’s advanced amine scrubbing technology is a collaboration between SSE, Doosan Babcock and Vattenfall, and is the first of its size to be integrated into a live power plant in the UK.
+The company is active in the carbon capture and storage sector and was responsible for designing, building and commissioning the UK's largest carbon capture pilot plant in Ferrybridge, West Yorkshire, which began operations in November 2011.
+The project, which uses the company's advanced amine scrubbing technology is a collaboration between SSE, Doosan Babcock and Vattenfall, and is the first of its size to be integrated into a live power plant in the UK.